escapin/ElectionManager/README.md

 Once the development environment is created, nginx will have to be configured before the server can be started.

-In order to minimize the requirement for root priveleges, the default configuration is having nginx listen on port 8443 instead of port 80 or 443 (http or ssl respectively).
+In order to minimize the requirement for root privileges, the default configuration is having nginx listen on port 8443 instead of port 80 or 443 (http or ssl respectively).
 Therefore, to run the system locally, port 80 has to be redirected to port 8443.